wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 + Arrays can only contain items of these types: `string`, `number`, `integer`, and `boolean`.

 ### Boolean
-The `boolean` type is used to define JSON schema [boolean](https://json-schema.org/understanding-json-schema/reference/boolean.html#boolean).
+The `boolean` type is used to define a JSON schema [boolean](https://json-schema.org/understanding-json-schema/reference/boolean.html#boolean).
 There are no restrictions on the `boolean` type object.

 ### Global keywords
 The following global JSON schema keywords are supported: